As told by Edgell Junior

 Technical Director/Operator

-Darian is a lighting, vision, and multiskilled technician and designer from South Australia.
+Darian is a lighting, vision, and multi-skilled technician and technical designer from South Australia.

-Darian is a lighting, vision, and multiskilled technician and designer from South Australia.
+Darian is a lighting, vision, and multi-skilled technician and technical designer from South Australia.

 Clara Solly-Slade